And the longer answer is "yes, but..."

 - Consider your color scheme - Cool metals (stainless steel, chrome, brushed nickel), work best with a cool color pallet (blues, greens, cool grays and whites).
 Warm metals (brass, bronze, gold, copper) work best with a warm color pallet.
 BUT, you can still mix them up

-- Mix Cool and Warm - Don't be afraid to mix cool and warm metals, especially in a white room (like a white kitchen or bathroom)
+- Mix Cool and Warm - Don't be afraid to mix cool and warm metals, especially in an all white room (like a white kitchen or bathroom)

 - If you're still not sure how to mix metals , mix black or dark bronze with any metal.
 Black can work as a "neutral metal" and will work with all metals.